Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ### Add new root CA for MTLS ingress (Optional)

 The mutual authentication is provided by Nginx.
-It requires a Kubernetes secret that contains all rootCA used to signed your tpp cert.
+It requires a Kubernetes secret that contains all rootCA used for client certificates (used by TPPs).
 The differents root CA certificats must be concatenate and encoded in base64.

 | Value         | Description                           | Default value  |